 Columbia Law School is delighted to participate in the Department of Veterans Affairs Yellow Ribbon Program.
 The Yellow Ribbon Program is a part of the Post-9/11 Veterans Educational Assistance Act of 2008 and provides education benefits to military veterans who have served on active duty since September 11, 2001.

+Please note that information regarding the 2020-2021 academic year Yellow Ribbon Program will be announced in the spring of 2020.
 More details and eligibility guidelines for Post-9/11 benefits, including the Yellow Ribbon Program, may be found at the websites provided above.
 Veterans may also contact the VA directly at 1-888-GIBILL1 (442-4551).

 We welcome students to contact our office directly regarding the application process for Columbia Law School's Yellow Ribbon Program.